-Educators should refer to the guidelines established by the English Language Learner Support Office found here.
+Educators should refer to the guidelines established by the ESL Support Office as found in the ESL Handbook Department Student School and Family Guidelines"

-XI.
+VIII.
 Alternative education placements

 Alternative schools/programs serve students who are not succeeding in the traditional educational setting and offer a venue that aids in preventing these students from dropping out of school.
 Alternative schools/programs provide educational and other services to students who have a variety of behavioral and other needs that cannot be adequately met in a traditional school setting.
-(Refer to Bulletin 741, §2903 and Bulletin 131)
+(Refer to Bulletin 741 - Louisiana Handbook for School Administrators, §2903 and Bulletin 131 - Alternative Education Schools/Programs Standards)